microsoft/ELL/docs/tutorials/Setting-up-your-Raspberry-Pi.md

 *by Chris Lovett and Ofer Dekel*

-Most Embedded Learning Library (ELL) tutorials follow a common workflow, including authoring and designing an ELL model on a laptop or desktop computer and then deploying the ELL model and invoking it on the Raspberry Pi device.
+Most Embedded Learning Library (ELL) tutorials follow a common workflow.
+You typically start by designing an ELL model on a laptop or desktop computer.
+Then, you transition to your Raspberry Pi device to compile and run your application.
 This means that you'll need to set up your computer and your Pi appropriately before starting any of the ELL tutorials.

-This tutorial provides step-by-step instructions for setting up your Pi device.
-Find setup information for your computer here:
+Find setup instructions for your computer here:

 * [Windows](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md)
 * [Ubuntu Linux](https://github.com/Microsoft/ELL/blob/master/INSTALL-Ubuntu.md)
 * [Mac](https://github.com/Microsoft/ELL/blob/master/INSTALL-Mac.md)

+This tutorial provides step-by-step instructions for setting up your Raspberry Pi device.

 ## Adapters, cables, and software for your Raspberry Pi device

 * **Power adapter and power cable.** AI workloads use a lot of power, so be sure to use a high quality power supply.
 If you use a USB power adapter and micro-USB cable, choose an adapter rated for at least 12 watts (2.4 Amps) per USB port.
 Suggested models include 12-watt USB power adapters from Apple, Anker, and Amazon Basics.

 Avoid long and thin micro-USB cables because using them will often create a noticeable voltage drop and they may fail to provide sufficient power to the Raspberry Pi device.
-The adapters recommended, above, cost a bit more but will be more reliable.

 * **Operating system**.
-These tutorials a work best with the Raspbian Jessie ([NOOBS](https://downloads.raspberrypi.org/NOOBS/images/NOOBS-2017-07-05/) or [image](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/)) operating system for Raspberry Pi devices.
+These tutorials work best with the Raspbian Jessie ([NOOBS](https://downloads.raspberrypi.org/NOOBS/images/NOOBS-2017-07-05/) or [image](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/)) operating system for Raspberry Pi devices.
 Do not use the Raspbian Stretch operating system for these tutorials.

-* **Networking**.
+* **Network**.
 You'll use a network  to download required software to the Pi and to transfer compiled ELL models from your computer to the Pi.
 Connect your Pi to your network, either over Wifi or with an Ethernet cable.

 * **Pi Camera** By default, OpenCV can read images from a USB webcam, but not from the Raspberry Pi camera.
 To enable the Pi camera, first make sure that the camera interface is enabled by running the Pi configuration tool.